-Once Wisteria establishes itself, it is a very vigorous plant and it is a favorite for use on fences and trellises like the one above that we found on Pinterest.
+Once Wisteria establishes itself, it is a very vigorous plant and it is a favorite for use on fences and trellises like this one on Pinterest.

 You can pop it against fences, sheds, walls and add it to your pot so that your wisteria grows up the trellis and has something hardy to aid with its growing.
-There are some excellent Trellis Kits available on Amazon that you can find here
+There are Trellis Kits on Amazon here.

 Wisteria is best planted in Spring or Autumn and it will thrive in either full or partial sun.

-It can take off quite quickly and is fast growing so you’ll need to keep it pruned well.
-We’ve included tips and techniques on how to prune Wisteria below further down our post so be sure that you view our page in its entirety.
+It can take off quite quickly and is fast growing, so you’ll need to keep it pruned well.
+We’ve included tips and techniques on how to prune Wisteria further down our post so be sure to view.